Captain Canuck

 Captain Canuck is a Canadian comic book superhero.
 Created by cartoonist Ron Leishman and artist/writer Richard Comely, the original Captain Canuck first appeared in Captain Canuck #1 (July 1975).
 The series was the first successful Canadian comic book since the collapse of the nation's comic book industry following World War II.

 Three characters have worn the maple leaf costume of Captain Canuck.
 The first Captain Canuck patrolled Canada in the then-future year of 1993, where "Canada had become the most powerful country in the world".
 He was the costumed agent of the "Canadian International Security Organization" (CISO).
 In 1995, Captain Canuck was honored with a Canadian postage stamp, along with Superman, Johnny Canuck, Fleur de Lys and Nelvana of the Northern Lights.

 Like most independent comics, Captain Canuck's adventures have been published sporadically.

 Publication history

 First published in 1975, Captain Canuck's original adventures were published on and off until 1981.
 There were several iterations since.
-Captain Canuck Reborn, Captain Canuck UnHoly War (also called West Coast Canuck) and Captain Canuck Legacy.
+Captain Canuck Reborn, Captain Canuck Unholy War (also called West Coast Canuck) and Captain Canuck Legacy.

 In 2012 Richard Comely entered into a partnership with Toronto businessman, Fadi Hakim to relaunch a new, updated and modern version of Captain Canuck, which was designed in part by Kalman Andrasofszky (Marvel Comics).
 An animated series was crowd funded and it aired between 2013 & 2014.
 A second series of the animated adventures was set to air between 2015 & 2016.
-The first episode of which premiere at Hal-Con during Halloween.
+The first episode premiered at Hal-Con during Halloween.